niolabs/docs/docs/getting_started/locally.md

 Now that we have the {{ book.product}} binary to run, we need a {{ book.product}} project to run it against.
 Obtain a {{ book.product}} project template by cloning the [Project Template repository](https://github.com/nioinnovation/project_template) or  use the {{ book.product}} CLI.

-To clone the project template using CLI, enter
+To clone the project template using CLI, enter the following command:

 `nio new first_project`